 Once you’re established in equanimity and clarity it’s time to bring concentration, the last component of our definition of mindful awareness.
 Concentration is the ability to focus on what you consider to be relevant.
-Concentration can be momentaneous (e.g., one second long) or prolonged (e.g., several minutes or several hours), narrow (e.g., restricted to the nostrils) or broad (e.g., centered on the body as a whole).
+Concentration can be momentary (e.g., one second long) or prolonged (e.g., several minutes or several hours), narrow (e.g., restricted to the nostrils) or broad (e.g., centred on the body as a whole).

 The lay of the land: six doors and seven objects